 LODGING: Hampton Inn, Beall Mansion B&B, Alton Cracker Factory

-FOOD: any of the restaurants on State Street between W. Broadway and Wall Street
+FOOD: restaurants on State Street between W. Broadway and Wall Street